Niour/Nodejs_challenge/readme.txt

 Template from
 https://github.com/Niour/docker-compose-mysql-express-react

--- start docker-compose
+This project is a Nodejs challenge.
+It was run via wsl2 and is needed to be placed or cloned inside wsl2 file system in order to chokidar ( nodemon dependency) to run.

-docker-compose up
+- Start the app with docker command: docker-compose up

-Access postgre CLI with docker Cli.
+-Access postgre CLI with docker Cli.
 Where [nodejs_challenge_default] the network name. https://github.com/docker-library/postgres/pull/253
 This is a different approach:
 docker run -it --network  nodejs_challenge_default --rm --user root  -e POSTGRES_PASSWORD=123 nodejs_challenge_postgre_1 psql -h postgre_1 -U career -W or use Docker-UI to access the image cli and then. psql -h localhost -U career -W

-This project is a Nodejs challenge.
-It was run via wsl2 and is needed to be placed or cloned inside wsl2 file system in order to chokidar ( nodemon dependency) to run.